mzikkhan/mzikkhan/README.md

 ## Hey 👋, my name is Zaed!

-A fellow Business Analyst and aspiring AI Engineer
+A fellow Data Analyst and aspiring AI Engineer

 - 🔭 I’m working on Gaze2Speech (a CV-based solution for translating eye-movements to speech)
 - 🌱 I’m currently learning Business Analytics!